 - Find a balance between customer needs and company goals.

-- Oversees the entire customer success team and is focused on discovering opportunities for growth and customer advancement
+- Oversees the entire team and is focused on discovering opportunities for growth and customer advancement

 - Ensure customer loyalty is paramount and increase customer lifetime value (CLV) by increasing their value from the product.

 - Set up programs and plans that align with company goals, features, values, and use cases.

 - They are the direct line of communication between the leadership and customer success teams.

 - Assist customers from onboarding to product usage and eventual product adoption.

 A Chief Customer Officer (CCO) is a high-level executive responsible for overseeing a company’s interactions with its customers.
 The CCO is typically responsible for ensuring customer satisfaction, creating customer-focused strategies, and improving the customer experience.